-- A row of street trees should be planted between the sidewalk and the curb, as appropriate. community spaces.
-The overall objective is a continuous tree canopy along both sides of the street; - Use species that are relatively low maintenance and non-invasive; - Preference of street tree should be given to hardy native, salt-tolerant species; - rather than as single specimens; - Tree spacing should be approximately 8 -10 metres on centre; - unless otherwise specified.
+- A row of street trees should be planted between the sidewalk and the curb, as appropriate. - Use species that are relatively low maintenance and non-invasive; - Preference of street tree should be given to hardy native, salt-tolerant species; - rather than as single specimens; - Tree spacing should be approximately 8 -10 metres on centre; - unless otherwise specified.